werkt/bazel-buildfarm-wiki/Execution-Properties.md

-Buildfarm supports the following `execution_properties`.
+Buildfarm supports the following [execution properties](https://docs.bazel.build/versions/master/be/common-definitions.html#common.exec_properties).
 New execution_properties may be added in buildfarm config in order support matching to different worker types.

 ### min-cores